Tuition, Fees, and Discounts

 - We highly recommend that all dancers participate in both performances as ballet is a performing art.
 However, we do recognize that on occasion schedule conflicts or other concerns may arise.
 Please contact Miss Jocelyn if your dancer will be unable to participate in either performance.

 - Yes, both video recording and non-flash photography (for personal use only) are permitted at the performances but please ensure that you do not approach the stage or block othersí views while doing so.

-- Miss Jocelynís husband will record video at both shows and edit the footage as he has done for past performances, including some candid footage from dress rehearsal and before each show.
-He will then edit the footage for purchasable Blu-ray Discs. (see Gallery for sample video clips).
+- Miss Jocelynís husband will record video at both shows and edit the footage as he has done for past performances, including some candid footage from dress rehearsal and before each show (see Videos page).

 Why is there a cost for performance tickets?

 - Yes.
 Parents/guardians are responsible for supervising younger students during backstage time at both the dress rehearsal and show.
-In the weeks before each performance we will have a sign up sheet in the waiting area for those who would like to volunteer.
+In the weeks before each performance we will have a sign up available for those who would like to volunteer.
 These volunteers do not need to buy a ticket and can view their student's performance from the wings.
-They can also take a discount off the purchase of a Blu-Ray Disc.

 - The ticket price is to help pay for the costs and extra time/effort associated with each performance.
 Costs include renting the theatre, technicians, security, props, music license fees, and supplies etc. Rather than bundle these costs with tuition payments or a performance fee we have found it to be most fair to sell tickets.
 This way, those with more attendees pay proportionately more and other guests for whom the dancers perform such as grandparents can share in the performance costs.